 As you can see, displaying Gravity Forms entries on your website using GravityView gives you access to powerful functionality that you can use to create diverse applications!

-💡 Pro tip: Check our live demos and interact with different applications!
+💡 Pro tip: Check our live demos to preview different applications and get your own, free demo site preloaded with all GravityKit add-ons!

 Installing GravityView and creating a View